artefactual-labs/dip-mungers/README.md

 pip install .
 ```

-When installation is cmoplete, three new command-line scripts will be available: `dip-retrieve`, 'dip-metadata', and `dip-upload`.
+When installation is cmoplete, three new command-line scripts will be available: `dip-retrieve`, `dip-metadata`, and `dip-upload`.

 ## Usage